ChristerNilsson/Lab/2017/061-keyboards/readme.md

 The driver I'm using is [EurKEY](http://eurkey.steffen.bruentjen.eu/?lang=en).
 It gives me access to all european characters.

-Quote:
+Quotation from Steffen Bruentjen:

-EurKEY is based on the american keyboard layout.
+"EurKEY is based on the american keyboard layout.
 That's because the american layout is much more convenient to type specific characters.
-These include :// in http://, [] and {} in source code, or slashes (/) and backslashes (\) in a Unix shell.
+These include :// in http://, [] and {} in source code, or slashes (/) and backslashes (\) in a Unix shell."

 Editor: Sublime Text.